Trivivium/devops-2k20/report/REPORT.md

 complete, a pull request was made to finally merge the new feature into the master branch.
 This branching strategy is very much in line with the ‘Topic Branches’ model where branches are short-lived and become merged with the master branch once the feature is working as intended.
+The exact reasoning for this model was somewhat coincidental, and happened as a result of the way we used issues.

 ### Issue tracking / Kanban: Github